rjzevallos/Huqariq/README.md

 # Huqariq: A Native-Multilingual Speech Corpus

-This is the web app for, a platform for collecting speech donations in order to create public domain datasets for training voice recognition-related tools.
+This is the web app for [Siminchikkunarayku](https://www.siminchikkunarayku.pe/), a platform for collecting speech donations in order to create public domain datasets for training voice recognition-related tools.

 ## Upcoming releases